 My love of teaching began with my studies at the University of Toronto, where I was eager to pursue a degree specifically in Vocal Pedagogy.
 I am an active member of both The National Association of Teachers of Singing and The Ontario Registered Music Teachers' Association.
 As a teacher, I am passionate about helping my students discover their true potential as singing artists.
 My students have been accepted into music programs at post-secondary institutions, performed in local musicals, competitions and choirs, prepared for RCM examinations, and studied for the pure joy of making music.

 Currently, I am researching a curriculum for young children and have witnessed the many benefits of starting singing lessons at a young age.
 I am very happy to teach students of all ages in my studio, and I enjoy working with my students on a variety of repertoire, including classical, music theatre, pop and contemporary Christian.

 I love teaching and enjoy witnessing my students' joy and confidence grow as they learn to express themselves through singing.
 In singing, we are our own unique instrument.
-It is empowering to find one's own voice, and I am honored to be a part of that process with my students.
+It is empowering to find one's own voice, and I am honoured to be a part of that process with my students.
 There are so many benefits to building vocal, aural, and communication skills at a young age.
 However, it is never too late to build these skills.
-Singing is a learned behavior.
+Singing is a learned behaviour.
 Everyone can and should be taught to sing.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã